tormi/WunderWay/how/how-claim-expenses.md

 [Ed](/who), our chief head of finance, usually works every Wednesday.
 If you want your expenses to be processed quickly make sure to submit them before the Wednesday of the week.

-If in exceptional circumstances you need to be reembursed as early as possible then email [Steve P](/who) and he will reemburse you as soon as possible.
+If in exceptional circumstances you need to be reembursed as early as possible then email [Steve P](/who) and he will reimburse you as soon as possible.

 ## Business Credit Cards
 Some team members have company credit cards.
 We're working on getting these for all staff who have to travel regularly.